Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 Our Marrakech itinerary has more information on getting around Marrakech, including a detailed map listing all the main attractions.

-Another option is to let someone else take the strain and join one of the many different day tours exploring the city.
+Another option is to let someone else take the strain and join a guided tour.
+This well-rated walking tour of Marrakech includes many of the highlights in the madina.

 BEST TIME TO GO TO MARRAKECH